DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/speed-up-test-execution.md

 >
 > Don't use caching if you run into compatibility issues with your tests.

-The TestCafe proxy can cache webpage assets (such as stylesheets, scripts, and images) and retrieve them from its cache the next time it accesses the webpage.
+The TestCafe proxy can cache webpage assets (stylesheets, scripts, images) and retrieve them from its cache when it accesses the webpage again.

 You can enable caching in one of the following ways: